Berkeley-MDes/tdf-fa24-cdlinda02/README.md

 # Week 1: Example Report 1 #
 ## Week of 09/02/2024
+### Reflections
 This is the second week of the MDes program.
 This week, I mainly focused on familiarizing myself with the resources we're provided with so I can utilize them later in the semester for projects.
 We toured Jacobs Maker Space and the fabrication lab at Wurster Hall during our orientation last week, which really excited me.
 So far, I’ve attended training for the robot arm and laser cutting, and I will attend the Form 3 3D printer training next Monday.
+Learning about the robot arm was particularly fun.
+I’m not sure if I’ll have the chance to use this technique with other projects this semester, but the idea of having a robot draw for me—possibly on a 3D surface—fascinates me.

+### Speculations
 I’ve used the laser cutter a lot in the past due to my background in architecture, and I believe my experience with Rhino has prepared me well for the first project—Computational Design.
-However, I’m excited to explore more variety in this project and class, creating designs beyond architectural models.
+However, I’m excited to explore more variety in the first project and class, creating designs beyond architectural models.
 Although I haven’t started prototyping this week, I’ve been thinking about ideas for the phone holder.
 It seems to be on a much smaller scale than what I’ve worked on before, and I’m excited about this new challenge and exploring different approaches.

 <img width="200" alt="Cool Phone Stand made of rocks" src="assets/exampleimg.png">

 ---

-It's time to start making this space your own!
-If you want to save these instructions, make a copy.
-Also, feel empowered to delete everything in this README.md and start documenting!

-Excited to work with you,
-your TDF teaching team

-PS: let us know if you have any questions!!

-PPS:

-## Quick Links, compiled here for your convenience: ##

-- [TDF Wiki](https://github.com/Berkeley-MDes/24f-desinv-202/wiki) - the ultimate source for truth and information about the course and assignments
-- [Google Drive Folder](https://drive.google.com/drive/u/0/folders/1DJ1b6sSDwHXX6NRcQYt10ivyQSgU0ND6) - slides and other resources
-- [bCourses](https://bcourses.berkeley.edu/courses/1537533) - where the grading happens